conal/talk-2016-generic-fft/README.md

 The work and "depth" (ideal parallel time) improves on both bottom-up and top-down binary trees (the classic decimation-in-time and decimation-in-frequency algorithms).

-To do: coalesce the accidentally distinct redundant constants (different numeric approximations of the same real value), and compare again.
+To do: coalesce the accidentally distinct constants (different numeric approximations of the same real value), and compare again.

 I've added a few new slides to the end of the talk, including pictures and statistics, starting on slide 43.